sectalks/sectalks.github.io/index.md

 <img src="{{ site.baseurl }}/images/logo.png" alt="SecTalks">
 </div>

-SecTalks is a non-profit session for technical security talks, and hands-on security challenges!
+SecTalks is a non-profit community for technical security talks, and hands-on security challenges!
 A forum to learn & discuss technical (in)security stuff.